myshkin5/aws-musings/infrastructure-us-west-2/README.txt

 6. Connect to DNS instance and execute the following:
     $ sudo chown named:named /var/log/named
     TODO: CF init should be able to resolve the chown issue eventually.
-7. Also on the DNS instance update the /var/named/dynamic files with the DNS instance's IP address (see notes in the files for more details):
-    $ sudo vi /var/named/dynamic/named.vpc
-    $ sudo vi /var/named/dynamic/named.vpc-rev
-8. Restarting is only necessary to make the previous changes take effect.
+7. Restarting is only necessary to make the previous change take effect.
     $ sudo /etc/init.d/named restart

+NOTE: IF THE STACK IN STEP 3 IS BURNED DOWN, THE STACK IN STEP 1 WILL BE IN A BAD STATE.
+RESET THE VPC'S DHCP OPTIONS BEFORE ATTEMPTING TO REBUILD THE STACK IN STEP 3!!!!!!!!!!!